jjordan46673/ORI_Planner/README.md

 - Room, for database management
 - Hilt, to manage dependency injection
 - Lifecycle, to dynamically query only necessary data
-- Navigation (not yet implemented, but planned)
+- Navigation, to handle screen changes